hbctraining/Intro-to-rnaseq-hpc-O2/lessons/01_data_organization.md

 results:
 scripts:
 ```
-### File naming conventions

-Another aspect of staying organized is making sure that all the filenames in an analysis are as consistent as possible, and are not things like `alignment1.bam`, but more like `20170823_kd_rep1_STAR-1.4.bam`.
-[This link](https://datamanagement.hms.harvard.edu/file-naming-conventions) and [this slideshow](http://www2.stat.duke.edu/~rcs46/lectures_2015/01-markdown-git/slides/naming-slides/naming-slides.pdf) have some good guidelines for file naming dos and don'ts.

 ***

 ### Homework exercise

 - Take a moment to create a README for the `rnaseq/` folder (hint: use `vim` to create the file).
 Give a short description of the project and brief descriptions of the types of files you will be storing within each of the sub-directories.

 ***

 ## Exploring the example dataset